Aidan-Stephenson/ANP-2023/docs/tcp.md

 In short, takes a socket, buffer, size and flags, sends the buffer.

 For more information on the exact behavior: https://linux.die.net/man/3/send

+For this, we probably want to hang until the packet is ack'ed.
+If it times out then it times out.
 #### recv
 This does the reverse of send, it takes a buffer, socket and size and returns whatever has been received.